Company Detail

 Core Responsibilities:

-Maintain appropriate logs, medical records, and other data requiredObtains and maintains necessary equipment and supplies for the plant's Medical DepartmentProvides first aid care, treatments, follow-up, and medications for employee illness an injury as authorized by the plant PhysicianPerforms or requests testing of employees as requiredAdministers immunizations as directed by the plan PhysicianEnsures that a complete and confidential medical record is maintained on each employeeOther duties as assigned
+Maintain appropriate logs, medical records, and other data requiredObtains and maintains necessary equipment and supplies for the plant's Medical DepartmentProvides first aid, treatment, follow-up, and medication for employee illness an injury as authorized by the plant PhysicianPerforms or requests testing of employees as requiredAdministers immunizations as directed by the plan PhysicianEnsures that a complete and confidential medical record is maintained on each employeeOther duties as assigned Read Less

 Qualifications